ratan-lab/BIMS6000_R_activity/B2a_Day4_Preclass_Setup.md

 ## Please do the following prior to the class on %DATE% :

+1) Download and install R
+2) Download and install RStudio
+3) Open 2a_Day4_R_Tutorial.Rmd in RStudio
+4) Install 'tidyverse' package.

+Below are the detailed instructions for the above steps.

 ### 1. Download and install R
   a.
 Downloads for both Macs and PCs can be found at <https://cran.rstudio.com/>.